-Study Question: If your data set has n elements and the dimension of the x values is d, what is the size of an individual $\theta^{(i)}$?
+Study Question: If your data set has n data points, and the dimension of the x values is d, what is the size of an individual $\theta^{(i)}$?

-Study Question: How do you think increasing k will change the training error of the resulting hypothesis?
+Study Question: How do you think increasing the number of guesses k will change the training error of the resulting hypothesis?